ys-core/Clonezilla_bootable_usb/README.md

 # Clonezilla_bootable_usb
-syslinux.cfg is key scripts to ghost on ubuntu automatically
+syslinux.cfg is key script to ghost on ubuntu automatically